The History of AI (And its Links to NLP)

 1956.
 The “Dartmouth workshop”

-This was the founding event of AI: a conference at which some very famous people came together to discuss what we can learn about designing intelligent machines, by first understanding how human intelligence works.
+The 1956 Dartmouth workshop was the founding event of AI: a conference at which some very famous people came together to discuss what we can learn about designing intelligent machines, by first understanding how human intelligence works.
 One was John McCarthy, who coined the term “Artificial Intelligence” that year, and created the AI programming language LISP.
 One was George Miller, co-developer with McCarthy of the TOTE model (as used in NLP), who proposed that this Cognitive theory of strategies applied to machines and humans.
 One was Noam Chomsky, who developed the “Generative Grammar” theory of language (the theory behind the NLP Metamodel), and enabled machines to understand linguistic structure.
 One was Claude Shannon, who developed the “Encode-Decode-Feedback” Communication Model (used by us in Transforming Communication to teach Reflective Listening).
 Obviously, both AI and NLP were created based on modelling “how do humans think?”.

 1966.
 Eliza